NameRX/ACV_12bit_converter/README.md

     - Run the script or the corresponding executable to initiate the graphical tool for plotting gamma curves.
     - Paste the 12-bit gamma parameters for the Red, Green, and Blue channels into the text area provided.
     - Press the "Update Plot" button to visualize the curves.
+    - Press the "Export AMP File" button to export curves to *.amp format.

 ## Downloads